Using REST Messaging

 If the message’s

-direct, when the Solace router receives the message, it encodes the REST message as an SMF message and sends it, with its specified delivery mode, to a consumer.
+direct, when the event broker receives the message, it encodes the REST message as an SMF message and sends it, with its specified delivery mode, to a consumer.
 If the message’s

-non-persistent, the router spools the message before sending it.
+non-persistent, the event broker spools the message before sending it.

 The consumer replies with its own message, which includes a reply to the original message.
-Upon receiving this reply, the router constructs a REST POST response from the reply and delivers it to the original producer with the status code
+Upon receiving this reply, the event broker constructs a REST POST response from the reply and delivers it to the original producer with the status code

 200 OK and the reply message’s contents as the HTTP message payload.